nguyetha79/weather-forecast-RNN/README.md

 # Weather Forecasting using RNN

-In the context of the course 'Foundations of Computational Intelligence,' I have carried out a related project that demonstrates how to use Recurrent Neural Networks (RNNs) with Long Short-Term Memory (LSTM) units for weather forecasting.
+In the context of the course 'Foundations of Computational Intelligence,' I have carried out a related project that demonstrates how to use Recurrent Neural Networks (RNNs) with Long Short-Term Memory (LSTM) units for weather forecasting to explore the impact of context size.
 The notebook `zeitreihenprognose_wettervorhersage.ipynb` includes the following key steps:

 1. **Setup and Data Preparation**:
    - Installation of required libraries including TensorFlow.